 Funny story.
-When helping a woman pickup my brother’s bedframe from Craigslist, we got to talking about her son’s soon-to-be-launched sunglasses company, Ombraz.
+I was helping a woman pick up my brother’s bedframe from Craigslist, and we got to talking about her son’s soon-to-be-launched sunglasses company, Ombraz.

 “Sunglasses without sidearms.
 That sounds cool,” I said, “I imagine a lot of ultimate players may find that interesting.”

 Little did she know that she was talking to the founder of Skyd Magazine.

 On the suggestion from his mother to look into ultimate frisbee, I received an email from Ombraz founder, Jensen, pitching me on his new shades.
 After laughing about the amazing coincidence, Jensen and fellow co-founder Nikolai told me more about their company, how they’re planting 20 trees for every pair of shades they sell, and Ombraz unique, armless design.
 They asked if I’d give their product an honest review as an ultimate player and world traveler in anticipation of the launch of their Indiegogo campaign.
 What was a recovering sunglasses collector since high school to do?

 I’ve been wearing and testing my pair of Ombraz now for two weeks.
 I took them skiing with me in Colorado, I’ve been hiking and running around with them in Minneapolis.
 They’re dangling from my neck as I write this review.

 Okay, sunglasses…so what?
 SO WHAT!?!
 My recovering shades addict shouts.
 Okay…okay…calm down.
 Well in my years of collecting shades, Ombraz have a pretty unique design feature.
 No sidearms.
 Instead, Ombraz’s sidearms have been replaced with an adjustable cord that fits snugly around your head.